College and university rankings in the United States

-Global universities

-U.S. News & World Report also publishes a separate ranking of global universities, including United States' universities, that are "ranked based on 13 indicators that measure their academic research performance and their global and regional reputations."

 Academic Influence rankings

 Academic Influence's rankings of colleges, universities, and disciplinary programs began as a Defense Advanced Research Projects Agency (DARPA) initiative for ranking persons according to their areas of influence.
 By then associating influential people with their academic affiliations, Academic Influence was able to induce rankings of higher education institutions.

 In ranking people and institutions by influence, Academic Influence uses a machine-learning technology implemented by its InfluenceRanking engine.
 As a consequence, all its influence-based rankings occur without human intervention but instead are algorithmically driven.
 Academic Influence thereby claims to produce college and university rankings that are not only objective and unbiased, but also non-gameable (features it argues should be present in school rankings but are largely absent from them).

 In ranking undergraduate institutions, Academic Influence argues that the best metric for doing so is not influence per se but what it calls "concentrated influence," which normalizes influence by size of the undergraduate student body.
 The idea is that larger schools will naturally acquire more influence, and thus rank more highly, simply in virtue of their size.
 Concentrated influence, by controlling for size, attempts to correct for this imbalance.

 Academic Influence's top schools for undergraduates as gauged by concentrated influence are as follows.
-Note that Swarthmore appears not only in the best liberal arts ranking but also in the best overall ranking because even though it is much smaller than Duke or Northwestern, its concentrated influence, by controlling for size, makes it comparable to those schools.
+Swarthmore appears not only in the best liberal arts ranking but also in the best overall ranking because even though it is much smaller than Duke or Northwestern, its concentrated influence, by controlling for size, makes it comparable to those schools.
 Note also that Caltech rises to the top of the best overall ranking because of its enormous influence in relation to its very small size for a research university (its undergraduate body is less than 1,000).

 Academic Ranking of World Universities

-Among the three most watched global university rankings, the 2021 Academic Ranking of World Universities (ARWU), which includes United States' universities, started in 2003, and is based upon objective third party data.
+Among the three most watched global university rankings, the 2021 Academic Ranking of World Universities (ARWU) started in 2003, and is based upon objective third party data.
 In 2021, more than 2000 institutions were scrutinized, and the best 1000 universities in the world were ranked.
 Universities are ranked by several indicators of academic or research performance, including alumni and staff winning Nobel Prizes and Fields Medals, highly cited researchers, papers published in Nature and Science, papers indexed in major citation indices, and the per capita academic performance of an institution.
 Harvard and Stanford have topped the rankings for the last 11 years.